karthiks18/myproject/README.md

 An account on GitHub.

-The pipeline can be depicted as follows:
+The pipeline can be created as follows:

-Create a CI/CD pipeline with Kubernetes and Jenkins
+Create a CI/CD pipeline with Kubernetes and Jenkins.

 The Application Files
 Our sample application will respond with ‘Hello World’ to any GET request.
 Create a new file called App.java and Since we are building a CD pipeline, we should have some tests in place.
 Our code is so simple that it only needs one test case which is AppTest.java = Source code can be found in src.